 Students must also speak with the program's External Practicum Coordinator to formalize a site agreement, register for external practicum credits, etc. There is an External Practicum Registration form that each student and the Practicum Coordinator complete; it also requires your research advisor's signature before Practicum Coordinator will approve an external practicum.
 A list of approved externship sites in the area is available for students.
-In addition, students should review the database of the externship site factual surveys completed by previous students when selecting external practicum sites.
-On some rare occasions, advanced students may request to complete their external practicum course at a new site which will require more time for the CPPC and program Practicum Coordinator to go through the process of evaluating the qualifications of the site/supervisor and contracting with this particular site.
+In addition, students should review the database of the externship site factual surveys completed by previous students when selecting external practicum course at a new site which will require more time for the CPPC and program Practicum Coordinator to go through the process of evaluating the qualifications of the site/supervisor and contracting with this particular site.
 Please inform the Practicum Coordinator as early as possible of you intention.
 Please note that approval to complete your externship at a new external practicum site is not guaranteed.
 The program conducts externship sites training quality survey annual in summer; the CPPC may rescind our approval of a particular external practicum training site if we have serious concerns.
 Prior to the beginning of your external practicum, student must complete the "External Practicum Supervision Form" with their supervisor's signature.
 Moreover, the formal process above is required for students to be in compliance with Department and Program policies and ethical standards.
 See the Graduate Manual for more information.